nalgeon/codapi-js/README.md

 # Embeddable code playgrounds

-For education, documentation, and fun.
+_for education, documentation, and fun_ 🎉

 Embed interactive code snippets directly into your product documentation, online course, or blog post.